“And do not forget to do good and to share with others, for with such sacrifices God is pleased.”

 Give the Gift of Reading

+Do you have students that struggle with reading in your classroom that could benefit from Bookshare?
 Overall, I feel that the benefits and features of Bookshare heavily outweigh any of the drawbacks.
 Bookshare is an amazing program that levels the playing field for our students who struggle with reading.
-If you know of any students who have an IEP or 504 plan, please pass their name on to your special education staff.
+If you know of any students who have an IEP or 504 plan, please pass their names on to your special education staff.
 They can then set up an account and help your students develop a love for reading and growing.
 This new year, give the gift of reading to your struggling students.
 This will open the door of possibilities for them!